10 St John Street

 Highlights

-▪ Unlisted building formerly the location of the Marquis of Granby pub
+▪ Unlisted building formerly the Marquis of Granby inn

-▪ The building was probably rebuilt at this time and named Granby House
+▪ The building was then rebuilt/renovated at this time and named Granby House

 ▪ Became part of the Green Man 1960s(?)

-▪ It has been Young Ideas since 2009
+▪ It has been Young Ideas since 2015 at the latest

 More information